 "To use that free Wifi, Ms. Thuy was required to provide information such as full name, date of birth or age, and some Wifi even required logging into a Facebook account using the link provided by that Wifi.
-"I wonder if this is the reason why the information was leaked, but I am very concerned whether my information will be taken for fraud or not?" - Ms. Thuy worried.
+"I wonder if this is the reason why the information was leaked, but I am very worried whether my information will be taken for fraud or not?" - Ms. Thuy worried.

 Meanwhile, Mr. Quoc Tan, an office worker in Ho Chi Minh City, said that when using free Wifi, he felt like someone was eavesdropping and the related website would be displayed a few minutes later.

-Illustration
+Illustration photo

-"For example, if I say I'm going to Phu Quoc, Facebook will show ads for tour packages to go there or Wifi will send a website with similar content and ask users to fill in their name and phone number to continue connecting to Wifi" - Mr. Tan cited.
+"For example, if I say I'm going to Phu Quoc, Facebook will show ads for tour packages to go there, or Wifi will send a website with similar content and ask users to fill in their name and phone number to continue connecting to Wifi," Mr. Tan cited.

 According to some cybersecurity experts, users can have their data hacked by accessing some fake Wifi access points created by hackers.
 Then, to use Wifi, users must provide information, which means they have obtained user information.

-In addition, with the increasingly strong development of technology, hackers can easily infiltrate public Wifi to scan the devices in use and collect data...
+In addition, with the increasingly strong development of technology, hackers can easily infiltrate public Wifi to scan devices in use and collect data...

-"To avoid being hacked by free Wifi, users need to find out which unit the Wfii network they are about to connect to belongs to.
+"To avoid being hacked by free Wifi, users need to find out which unit the Wifii network they are about to connect to belongs to.
 For example, if you are working at ABC unit, ask the manager there first before connecting.
-Or users can install software such as AVG Antivirus, Kaspersky Mobile Antivirus and Kaspersky Mobile Antivirus to prevent hackers from accessing the device to eavesdrop and steal data" - cyber security experts recommend.
+Or users can install software such as AVG Antivirus, Kaspersky Mobile Antivirus and Kaspersky Mobile Antivirus to prevent hackers from infiltrating the device to eavesdrop and steal data" - cyber security experts recommend.

 Source: https://nld.com.vn/nhung-dieu-can-luu-y-de-tranh-bi-hack-du-lieu-khi-su-dung-wifi-mien-phi-196240406233943827.htm